meshcloud/meshcloud-docs/docs/meshstack.how-to.integrate-meshplatform-azure-manually.md

 8. Click on the app.
 9. Add either a client secret or federated credentials.
     - **Client secret**: generate a client secret and note it down as well.
     - **Federated credentials**: the `federated credential scenario` should be set to "Other issuer".
-The values for `Issuer` and `Subject identifier` will be shown py the panel during platform configuration after selecting "Workload Identity Federation" as authentication type.
+The values for `Issuer` and `Subject identifier` will be shown by the panel during platform configuration after selecting "Workload Identity Federation" as the authentication type.
 10. Under **API permissions** → **Add a permission** → **Microsoft Graph API** (not Azure AD Graph API) → **Application permissions**:
     - `Directory.Read.All` - this permission is required to search the directory for existing users, groups and service principals
     - `Group.ReadWrite.All`  this permissions is required to create new groups